If you’re like me, life is only really worth living from April to October (sometimes September), also known as baseball season.

 Here’s how to cope with months and months without baseball:

 - Get into another sport.
-Now that I’m editor-in-chief of WTP Sports, I’m getting more into the Pats, Celtics, and Bruins.
-They’ll never hold a candle to the Sox, but they’re a good distraction.
+I’m at least trying to get into the Pats, Celtics, and Bruins.
+They’ll never hold a candle to the Sox, but they’re something for my eyeballs to look at.

 - Let yourself mourn.
 I don’t make any effort to hide how miserable I am without baseball.
 And I talk about it all the time, all year long.